Asset Report

 Indonesia Malay exploration basin

-The Malay Basin is a major sedimentary depocenter located off the east coast of Peninsular Malaysia and extends south into Indonesian waters.
-The Late Oligocene to Early Miocene oil and gas play has been the main focus of exploration to date in the basin. historically, the Indonesian Malay basin is well established and has had an average success rate of over 30%.
-However, there has only been three exploration wells drilled in the last decade, with the last discovery being made in 2012.
-Going forward, we forecast small prospective resources in this mature basin but high gas prices will help create positive value creation for future exploration.
+The Malay Basin, a major sedimentary depocenter off the east coast of Peninsular Malaysia extending south into Indonesian waters, has been a key focus for hydrocarbon exploration.
+The primary play in the basin has been the Late Oligocene to Early Miocene oil and gas reservoirs.
+However, exploration activity has been limited, with only three wells drilled in the past decade and the last discovery recorded in 2012.
+Looking ahead, we anticipate small prospective resources in this mature basin, but sustained high gas prices could enhance the economic viability of future exploration efforts.

 Table of contents